The hotel industry is on a roll—even in the aftermath of the COVID-19 pandemic.

 In 2021, for example, the global hotel industry was worth $4.13 billion and had a growth rate of 18.5%.
 Experts expect the industry’s worth to increase dramatically in 2022 and beyond.

 Tapping this growth, however, won’t be easy as hospitality is a fiercely competitive industry.
-To survive in this type of industry, hotel managers must take their businesses to the next level.
+To survive in this industry, hotel managers must take their businesses to the next level.

-But first, they need to overcome the critical industry challenges that can hinder the performance of hotels like yours.
+But first, they must overcome the critical industry challenges that can hinder the performance of hotels like yours.

 Six Key Challenges That Hotels Face In The Industry